alauth22/Horse-Race-Database/README.md

 * Project written in Microsoft SQL Server.
 * Created and populated database of an entire horse race and its components.
-* Performed multiple queries on created database including:
+* Performed and documented multiple queries on created database including:
   - Single Table Queries
   - Multiple Table Queries
   - Views